Berlin: Deutsches Technikmuseum Entry Ticket

 Important Information

-- Visitors with disabilities (50% or more) please select Student Ticket:
+- Visitors with disabilities (50% or more) please select Student Ticket.

 We are repairing!
 The elevator in the Science Center Spectrum will not be in operation from 26 May until probably mid-August 2025 due to repair work.
 During this time, the Spectrum will unfortunately not be barrier-free accessible from the 1st floor upwards.
 We regret the inconvenience.